snarflakes/PiEthereumWallet/README.md

 Don't want the tax implications of sending your ETH?
 Just send USDC + gas.
 Hand the hardware to your 💘 crypto noob/student/child, they press and hold the physical button, it instantly routes a contract direct uniswap transaction to convert all the USDC to ETH(easily customize this swap to a token of your choosing)!
+Are you a DAO member tasked with signing via a Safe.Global multisig?
+Take advantage of the always visible notification bar to alert you when a transaction needs signing!

 PART List:
 raspberry pi zero WH (needs header pins): https://www.pishop.us/product/raspberry-pi-zero-wireless-wh-pre-soldered-header/